-Workforce development organizations in Indiana and Kentucky are furthering their collaborative efforts.
+NEW ALBANY - Workforce development organizations in Indiana and Kentucky are furthering their collaborative efforts.
 Officials from the Region 10 Workforce Board Inc. in southern Indiana and KentuckianaWorks in Louisville have signed a Bi-State Regional Workforce Plan after more than a year of preparations.
 The groups say the plan is one of the first of its kind to be created under the federal Workforce Innovation and Opportunity Act.

 Ron McKulick, executive director of the Region 10 Workforce Board, says the two organizations share a labor market with their 13 combined counties comprising the bi-state Louisville Metropolitan Statistical Area.
 He says after 15 years of working together, the new plan seemed like the logical next step and they were looking to get it started even without the WIOA.

 "But, the Workforce Innovation and Opportunity Act has regulations and guidance in it that speaks specifically to doing labor market planning in ways that really represent one's regional economy, including regional economies across state lines," said McKulick.
 "It encourages regions who have that kind of look to go that route if they can go that route and they feel it makes sense for them to do that."

 The organizations say the goal of the Regional Workforce Plan is to offer both job seekers and employers who need workers a streamlined experience that is not limited by state boundaries.
 The plan lists five goals the partners aim to achieve:

 - Provide information and appropriate employer connections to schools to align the student pipeline to the current and projected skill needs of regional employers

 - Increase the skills, credentials, and wages of current workers.

 - Expand the size of the labor force.

 - Increase the efficiency of employer engagement and core services to employers on a regional basis.